 Angela Lee is a former board member of Amnesty International Hong Kong and has acted as a judge for the Awards since its inception in 1996.

-Jim Laurie has been a journalist and broadcaster for more than 40 years and heads Focus Asia Productions, a video and television consultancy firm.
+Jim Laurie has been a journalist and broadcaster for more than 45 years and heads Focus Asia Productions, a video and television consultancy firm.
 He serves as an outside consultant to a number of television and digital media organisations.
 Jim covered the war in Vietnam for NBC News (1972-1975), opened the first television bureau in Beijing for ABC News (1981), and served as President of the FCC Hong Kong 2001-02.

 Karen Kong is a senior lecturer of the Faculty of Law, the University of Hong Kong and Deputy Director of the LLM in Human Rights Programme at the University of Hong Kong.
 She teaches and researches in the area of socio-economic rights, public interest litigation, constitutional law and administrative law.

 Ammu Kannampilly is an editor on AFP’s Asia-Pacific news desk.
 She previously headed AFP’s Kathmandu bureau and was the agency’s India correspondent prior to that.